-Fiture 2. the distribution of page on scores.
+Figure 2. the distribution of page on scores.
 There are clearly two groups.
 The bad pages are generally more definite, while the good pages are more evenly distributed.

 T50 collects the eye focus on the screen at a frequency of 50Hz, and through interpolation it is possible to obtain the speed of eye movement at all times.
 Then to estimate where the fixation gaze happens (if speed==0).